Tempest Telecom

 Tempest's services across Guinea-Bissau, 1997–2012

 Tempest Telecommunications operated international connectivity services in Guinea-Bissau between 1997 and 2012 under a unified prepaid account that absorbed multiple service types onto a single customer credential.
 Customers in Guinea-Bissau drew from the same balance for pre-paid international voice calling, RADIUS-authenticated dial-up Internet roaming, metered Wi-Fi hotspot access, Iridium and Thuraya satellite voice, and Inmarsat BGAN and Thuraya data terminals.
-An attempted kiosk-payment federation (PATN, 1998) extended the same architecture to public Internet terminals but failed to reach scale.
+The PATN kiosk-card clearinghouse (Tempest's TITAN kiOSK, incorporated 2000) extended the same card-and-PIN model to public Internet terminals but did not reach scale.

 Both Iridium (global LEO) and Thuraya (regional GEO) satellite voice were available in Guinea-Bissau from approximately 2001, alongside global BGAN data from late 2005.